collapsed-stacks/atheism/questions/81/can-anyone-recommend-a-well-sourced-book-on-the-origins-of-christianity.md

 - posted by: [Rich Wilson](https://stackexchange.com/users/-1/123-rich-wilson) on 2010-12-14
 - score: 3

-<p>Not a book, but there is a great lecture series from Stanford called "Historical Jesus"
-available for free on iTunes <a href="http://itunes.apple.com/us/itunes-u/historical-jesus/id384233911" rel="nofollow">http://itunes.apple.com/us/itunes-u/historical-jesus/id384233911</a></p>
+Not a book, but there is a great lecture series from Stanford called "Historical Jesus" available for free on iTunes http://itunes.apple.com/us/itunes-u/historical-jesus/id384233911

 ## Answer 217